binging512/AICity2022Track2-OSG/README.md

 The Natural Language Augment code can be found in ```nlp```.

-1. We use [fanyi.baidu.com](https://fanyi.baidu.com) perform the English-Chinese-English backtranslation
+1. We use [fanyi.baidu.com](https://fanyi.baidu.com) to perform the English-Chinese-English backtranslation

 ```shell
 python nlp/nlp_fix_1.py